othim/nn_mwpc/README.md

 constants in the Constants.h file.

-# RUNNING THE CODE AND EXAMPLES
+# Runing the code and examples

 C++